yatorho/SC24_ADE/README.md

 We provide some scripts to run the experiments and get the results for our paper, including:

 + Figure 3:
-    - We provide codes to normalized lookup and memory compression rates with different numbers of TT-EMBs.
+    - We provide code to normalized lookup and memory compression rates with different numbers of TT-EMBs.
     - Please also refer to `figure3/README.md` for more details.

 + Figure 4:
-    - We provide codes for redundancy analysis of DLRM datasets and TT computing pattern.
+    - We provide code for redundancy analysis of DLRM datasets and TT computing pattern.
     - Please also refer to `figure4/README.md` for more details.

 + Figure 10: